SymfonyContrib/LinkButtonBundle/README.md

 Symfony Contrib Link Button Bundle
 ==================================

-This bundle provides an form extension of a form button to allow an HTML "<a>" tag as a button.
+This bundle provides an form extension for the button type to allow an HTML "<a>" tag as a button.
 For example, a cancel link on a form.

 Installation